 Groundwater inflow has been increasing at depth in the Santa Elena Mine.
 Dewatering systems consist of main and auxiliary pumps in place in each of the active mine areas.

 Groundwater inflows in Ermitaño increased when the workings reached the 760 metres above sea level (masl) elevation.
-A new permanent mine dewatering system is being installed in Ermitano and is expected to be commissioned in Q2-2023.
+A new permanent mine dewatering system was installed in Ermitano in 2023.